emscripten-core/emsdk/README.md

 ##### Command line usage

 The Emscripten compiler is available on the command line by invoking `emcc` or `em++`.
 They are located in the folder `emsdk/emscripten/<version>/` in the SDK.

-You can add this directory to PATH to get an easy access to the toolchain.
+The root directory of the Emscripten SDK contains scripts `emsdk_env.bat` (Windows) and `emsdk_env.sh` (Linux, OSX) which set up `PATH` and other environment variables for the current terminal.
+After calling these scripts, `emcc`, `clang`, etc. are all accessible from the command line.

 <b>Check out the tutorial!</b> See the Emscripten [Tutorial](https://github.com/kripken/emscripten/wiki/Tutorial) page for help on how to get going with the tools from command line.